napari/docs/docs/developers/testing.md

    QT_QPA_PLATFORM=offscreen tox -e py310-linux-pyqt5
    ```

-2. Linux only (windows with WSL should work also): use the `xvfb-run` command.
-This will run the test in a virtual X server.
+2. If you are using Linux or WSL, you can use the `xvfb-run` command.
+   This will run the tests in a virtual X server.
    ```sh
    xvfb-run pytest napari
    ```